Tructivity/Tructivity-Blog/articles/structural-flexibility-vs-burnout/index.md

 ### 3. For Parents: Dual Management and Intelligent Family Oversight

 This is where the true power of Tructivity’s flexibility becomes evident.
-It allows parents to manage two completely different “worlds” within a single, logical interface — without overlap:
+It allows parents to manage two completely different “worlds” within a single, logical interface — without overlap the same as students:

 - **Separation of responsibilities:** Parents can rely on the core modules (Tasks and Events) to manage their own professional and personal lives.
 - **Child monitoring:** At the same time, they can use the academic modules to follow their children’s school affairs, such as tracking homework, and exam schedules.
-- **Bird’s-eye view:** Instead of scattering data across multiple platforms and organizational tools, Tructivity provides a unified, centralized view of all family responsibilities.
-This ensures full visibility into your children’s academic journey while managing your own work seamlessly — without conflict or compromise.

 ---